shrutiraj25/MachineLearning_Kaggle_PracticeProjects/README.md

 <b>4.
 E-Sign of load based on financial history </b>

-Electronic signatures aren’t exactly a novelty.
-They have been around since the American Civil War, during which contracts were signed through Morse.
-In a modern setting, an e-Sign refers to a unique, digitised, encrypted personal identifier.
+An e-Sign refers to a unique, digitised, encrypted personal identifier.
 This is, in essence, different from the ‘wet’ signatures created by hand.
 The e-Sign is meant to complete transactions, loops, and agreements electronically.

 Dataset Link: https://www.kaggle.com/arjunbhasin2013/ccdata?select=CC+GENERAL.csv